CarlosGS/Cyclone-PCB-Factory/README.md

 --
 - **Hardware:**
  - Reinforce left&right frames
+ - Reinforce screw holders in the Z axis parts
+ - Add Endstop holder files (same of Prusa/Mendel)
+ - Create holder for a vacuum cleaner
 - **Software:**
  - Export Z probing results to a standarized file
  - Create a graphical user interface
+ - Fix bug in GcodeParser.py that doesn't mind the depth of the cuts, this affects only when cutting the edges with >1 passes
 - **Misc:**
  - Create assembly instructions